 - Compensated Absences The various collective bargaining agreements provide for the payment of accumulated vacation and sick leave upon separation from service.
 The liability for such accumulated leave is reflected in the government-wide Statement of Net Position as current and long-term liabilities.
 A liability for these amounts is reported in the governmental funds only if the liability has matured through employee resignation or retirement.
-The liability for compensated absences includes salary related payments, where applicable. - Net Position Net position represents the difference between assets and liabilities.
-Net position is reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the Town or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-Net position on the Statement of Net Position includes, net investment in capital assets, restricted for capital projects, workers' compensation benefits, special districts and debt service.
-The balance is classified as unrestricted. - Fund Balances Generally, fund balance represents the difference between current assets and current liabilities.
+The liability for compensated absences includes salary related payments, where applicable. - Net Position In the government-wide fund financial statements, net position is reported in three categories: - Net investment in capital assets consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of these assets.
+Accounts payable in the capital projects fund and retainage payable in the government-wide statements are considered capital related debt and are used in the calculation of next investment in capital assets. - Restricted net position consists of net position with constraints placed on the use either by (1) external groups such as creditors, granters, contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - Unrestricted net position consists of any remaining net position that does not meet the definition of restricted or net investment in capital assets. - When both restricted and unrestricted resources are available for use, it is the Town's policy to use restricted resources first.
+And then unrestricted resources as they are needed. - Fund Balances Generally, fund balance represents the difference between current assets and current liabilities.
 In the fund financial statements, governmental funds report fund classifications that comprise a hierarchy based primarily on the extent to which the Town is bound to honor constraints on the specific purposes for which amounts in those funds can be spent.
 Under this standard the fund balance classifications are as follows: